ZheZhangEcon/zhezhang-econ.github.io/papers.md

 - We’ve got you covered!
 The effect of public health insurance on rural entrepreneurship, (with Zhenggang Wang and Zenan Wu), preliminary draft ready.
 - Long-term exposure to fine particulate matters and multiple chronic conditions, (with Runhao Zhao and Chong Liu), preliminary draft ready.
 - Education and quality of life (with Kamhon Kan and Junjian Yi)
+- Physician as chronic-disease patient: Evidence from first-ever stroke (with Yajie Wang, Kamhon Kan, and Junjian Yi)

 &nbsp;
 ## Published papers